-Get a FREE Reusable Shopping Bag JUST for Attending!
+Get a FREE Gift Just for Attending

-The City of Corpus Christi Utilities Department (CCUD) will hold a meeting to discuss the contents of the 2014 annual water quality report.
-Attendees will receive a free reusable shopping bag.
-The meeting will be held on July 6, 2015 at 6:00 p.m. at the Water Utilities building located at 2726 Holly Road in Corpus Christi, Texas.
+The City of Corpus Christi Utilities Department (CCUD) will hold a meeting to discuss the contents of the 2016 Annual Drinking Water Quality Report.
+Attendees will receive a free gift.
+The meeting will be held on July 17, 2017 at 6:00 p.m. at the Water Utilities building located at 2726 Holly Road, Corpus Christi, Texas.
 Please join us as we share our challenges and our accomplishments.
 We want to provide our community with the best drinking water.
-Shopping bags are limited to one per adult customer.